USEPA/CMAQ/DOCS/User_Manual/CMAQ_OGD_ch08_input_files.md

 <a id=ctm_vdiff_diag></a>
 ### CTM_VDIFF_DIAG
+The VDIFF_DIAG file provides diagnostic output of vertical dispersion parameters.
+It is controlled by the VDIFF_DIAG_FILE environment variable.

+<a id=ctm_vsed_diag></a>
+### CTM_VSED_DIAG
-The VDIFF_DIAG file provides diagnostic output of acm2 parameters and sedimentation velocities.
+The VSED_DIAG file provides diagnostic output of particle gravitational settling velocities.
+It is controlled by the VDIFF_DIAG_FILE environment variable and activated when gravitational sedimentation is turned on.

 <a id=ltnghourly></a>
 ### LTNG_HOURLY